 The insurrection against the sovereign authority of the United States

-in the Philippine Archipelago having ended. and provincial civil ::overir
+in the Philippine Archipelago having ended. and provincial civil groverir

-ments having heen established throughout the entire territory of the
+ments having been established throughout the entire territory of the

-arehipclago iiol inhabited by Moro triln-s. under the instructions of the
+arehipclago not inhabited by Moro triln-s. under the instructions of the

-President to the Philippine ('ommissiotr dated April 7‘ toot). now ratitled
+President to the Philippine ('ommissiotr dated April 7‘ mod now ratitled

 and confirmed by the act of t‘oneress approved July I. 1902. entitled "An

-:lt'L temporarih' to provide for the administration of all'airs of civil trov-
+act temporarih’ to provide for the administration of :tll'airs of civil trov-

 ernmont in the Philippine islands. and for other purposes." the general